Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Unsupervised point cloud representation learning

 \subsubsection{Learning with spatial context structure}

-Point-cloud data with spatial coordinates provide accurate geometric representations for the 3D shapes and environments.
-The rich spatial contexts contained can be exploited in pre-text tasks for point cloud representation learning.
-For example, the networks can be trained to sort out the relations among different parts of objects and spatial context information is extracted during the process.
-Likewise, the learned weights can then be used for transferring to downstream tasks.
-This type of method requires no human annotations for training and it belongs to unsupervised learning.
+Point clouds with spatial coordinates provides accurate geometric description of 3D shapes of objects and scenes.
+The rich spatial contexts in point clouds can be exploited in pre-text tasks for URL.
+For example, networks can be trained to sort out the relation of different object parts.
+Likewise, the learned parameters can be used for model initialization for downstream tasks.
+Since no human annotations are required in training, the key is to design effective pre-text tasks to exploit spatial contexts as URL objectives.

-The key to this type of method is the pre-text tasks designed to exploit spatial context from point clouds.
-A pioneer work~\cite{sauder2019self} was proposed to learn through solving 3D jigsaws.
+The method Jigsaw3D~\cite{sauder2019self} proposed by Sauder \textit{et al.} is one of the pioneer works that use spatial context for URL of point clouds.
 As illustrated in Fig. \ref{fig.spatial context structure}, objects are first split into voxels where each point is assigned a voxel label.
-Then the network is fed with randomly rearranged point clouds and is optimized to predict the correct voxel label for each point.
-During the training, the networks aims to extract spatial relations and geometric information from point clouds which is exploit as pre-trained knowledge for downstream tasks including object classification and part segmentation.
-They further designed another pre-text task~\cite{sauder2019context} that predicts one of ten spatial relationships of two parts from the same object, \textit{e.g.} "part A above/below part B", "part A is behind part B".
-Inspired by 2D rotation angle prediction~\cite{gidaris2018unsupervised}, Poursaeed \textit{et al.}~\cite{poursaeed2020self} leveraged unsupervised learning by predicting rotation angles of 3D objects.
-Thabet \textit{et al.}~\cite{thabet2020self} predicted the next point in a point sequence defined by Morton-order Space Filling Curve.
+The network is then fed with randomly rearranged point clouds and optimized by predicting correct voxel label for each point.
+During the training, the network aims to extract spatial relations and geometric information from point clouds.
+In their following work~\cite{sauder2019context}, another pre-text task was designed to predict one of ten spatial relationships of two local parts from the same object.
+Inspired by the 2D method that predicts image rotations~\cite{gidaris2018unsupervised}, Poursaeed \textit{et al.}~\cite{poursaeed2020self} proposed to learn representations by predicting rotation angles of 3D objects.
+Thabet \textit{et al.}~\cite{thabet2020self} designed a pre-text task that predicts the next point in a point sequence defined by Morton-order Space Filling Curve.
 Chen \textit{et al.}~\cite{chen2021shape} proposed to learn the spatial context of objects by distinguishing the distorted parts of a shape from the correct ones.
-Sun \textit{et al.}~\cite{sun2021point} designed the pre-text task that uses spatial context cues for point cloud unsupervised learning.
-They first mix point cloud objects and train an encoder-decoder network to disentangle it back into two objects.
+Sun \textit{et al.}~\cite{sun2021point} introduced a mix-and-disentangle task to exploit spatial context cues.